Achievable logoAchievable logo

 Feedback

-Athletes use performance-enhancing substances to augment training adaptations and improve sport performance.
-Ideally, these substances also support health and adhere to the ethical and regulatory guidelines of their sport.
-However, concerns regarding unfair competitive advantages and potential adverse effects have led most athletic governing bodies to maintain lists of banned substances.
-Athletes caught using these substances risk suspension, forfeiture of medals, or lifetime bans in repeated violations.
+Athletes sometimes use performance-enhancing substances to increase training adaptations and improve sport performance.
+In an ideal world, any substance used would also support health and follow the ethical and regulatory rules of the sport.
+However, concerns about unfair competitive advantages and potential adverse effects have led most governing bodies to publish lists of banned substances.
+Athletes who use prohibited substances may face suspension, forfeiture of medals, or lifetime bans for repeated violations.

 Distinction between drugs and dietary supplements

-The key distinction between a drug and a dietary supplement is FDA approval for safety and effectiveness.
-Drugs require extensive testing before they can be marketed, while dietary supplements can be sold with minimal regulation unless a health risk is identified.
+The main difference between a drug and a dietary supplement is FDA approval for safety and effectiveness.
+Drugs must undergo extensive testing before they can be marketed.
+Dietary supplements, in contrast, can be sold with minimal regulation unless a health risk is identified.

-Dietary supplements may provide macronutrients, micronutrients, or bioactive compounds (such as protein, creatine, or caffeine) that can influence health or performance.
-Nutritional strategies, such as carbohydrate loading before competition, are considered part of an athlete’s diet, whereas a carbohydrate product in tablet or powder form is classified as a dietary supplement.
+Dietary supplements may provide macronutrients, micronutrients, or bioactive compounds (such as protein, creatine, or caffeine) that can affect health or performance.
+Some strategies are considered part of the diet rather than supplementation.
+For example, carbohydrate loading before competition is a dietary strategy, whereas a carbohydrate product sold in tablet or powder form is classified as a dietary supplement.

 Definition of products that can be sold as dietary supplements